H1sok444/Logs-Investigation/README.md

-Tools that were used here : jq for formatting , CloudTrail
+Tools that were used here : jq for formatting , CloudWatch and CloudTrail